luukitooo/Symbol-Processing-Demo/README.md

 <br>

-And here is a generated events for our view state:
+And here are generated events for our view state:
 ```kotlin
 /**
  * Events class for [LoginViewState]